recallnet/registrar/README.md

 ## Background

 This web-based service facilitates the creation of new Hoku accounts.
-It triggers the FEVM to create the account with a small token transfer from the service's wallet.
+It triggers the FEVM to create accounts by calling the [Hoku Faucet](https://github.com/hokunet/contracts/blob/main/src/Faucet.sol)'s `drip` method from a service wallet.

 ## Usage